 Microverse’s interview process is relatively short, lasting around 20 to 30 minutes.
 At this time, the school’s representative will ask you about your career background and experience with programming.
 They will also want to know your availability to commit to a full-time program and whether you’d feel comfortable participating in the income share agreement.

 Before having the interview, you should ensure that your camera, microphone, and internet connection are all working smoothly so that you don’t have any issues during the call.
+Furthermore, you can research and study typical bootcamp questions for interview preparation.

 Microverse alumni work in highly reputable companies across the globe, including Microsoft, Deloitte, Huawei, and Mercadolibre.
 In addition, the school has several hiring partners from companies of all sizes, so you typically see students working at local companies or medium-sized businesses.